Tuesday, April 9, 2013

 Where to buy?
 Local versus Online

-I buy all of my gear from B&H or Adorama as they are the most respected online retailers in the industry.
-I also save sales taxes so it’s a win, win for me.
+I buy all of my gear from B&H. B&H, Amazon and Adorama are all the most respected online retailers in the photography industry.
+Buying online can also save sales taxes and/or offer great financing deals so it’s a win, win for me.
 Returns are also never a hassle (and don’t have restock charges like most local retailers).

 Here’s a tip though – if someone is selling something for cheaper than B&H or Adorama, then odds are something isn’t legit.
-If it is, then contact B&H or Adorama and they’ll usually price match reasonable factory sponsored deals.
+If it is, then contact me and I’ll see if I can get one of my partners to price match reasonable factory authorized deals.

-Shopping local is typically higher and you have to pay sales taxes which can be hundreds of dollars, so only do it if you have some emotional reason to.
+Shopping local is typically higher and you have to pay sales taxes which can be hundreds of dollars.
+However, if you have leveraged your local store for questions and support it makes sense to reward them with a sale as they can’t exist without your support.

 Suspicious?
 Compare and see for yourself!